“Money, get back

 “[Citizens United ] permits corporations and unions to make political expenditures from their treasuries directly and through other organizations, as long as the spending—often in the form of TV ads—is done independently of any candidate.
 In many cases, the activity takes place without complete or immediate disclosure about who is funding it, preventing voters from understanding who is truly behind many political messages.“

 As a result of the Citizens United case and another federal case called SpeechNow v.
 FEC (2010), outside spending has exploded.
-Outside spending in 2016 was 15 times greater than in 2008, and outside spending in the 2020 election cycle more than doubled that of 2016.
+Looking just at midterm elections from 2010 to 2022, outside spending by billionaires—who represent a tiny fraction of one percent of the population—exploded by nearly 3,000 percent, rising from $32 million in 2010 to nearly $1 billion in 2022.
 (16) The vehicles for much outside spending are super PACs, a new kind of organization that falls under the soft money category.
 Where traditional and leadership PACs donate money directly to campaigns, super PACs cannot do so, but they can spend unlimited amounts of money on behalf of one candidate or another.
 They must do so independently of the candidate they are supporting, meaning they cannot coordinate their activities with the campaign they are supporting.
 They can raise unlimited amounts of money from corporations, unions, and individuals, but they must disclose their donors to the FEC.

 A special kind of soft money is called dark money.
 Under sections 501(c)(4) and 501(c)(6) of the tax code, politically active nonprofit organizations can raise unlimited money and spend it to support or oppose candidates.
 The most interesting thing about these organizations—and the reason they are called “dark”—is that they don’t have to disclose the sources of their money.
 These organizations are supposed to be primarily social-welfare groups rather than overtly political, but neither the IRS nor the FEC has cracked down on them.
 Now, with the Supreme Court’s decision in Americans for Prosperity v.
 Bonta (2021), states may not require dark money organizations to disclose their wealthy donors.